jonmikeli/azureiotdevicesimulator5-dps/docs/Help.md

 #### Modules
-IoT Simulator's device can contain **zero, one or more modules but no module is mandatory**.
+A simulated device may contain **zero, one or more modules but no module is mandatory**.
-Behaviors of modules are configured by the *modulessettings.json* configuration file.
+Behaviors of the modules are configured by the *modulessettings.json* configuration file.

 > Example of a configuration file of two modules: